8 Halloween Fairy Tales to Give You the Shivers

 Halloween fairy tales about the Jack-o-lantern

-The jack-o’-lantern is an iconic Halloween symbol, but personally I’m never interested in making them unless somebody wants to scrape the guts for me.
+The jack-o’-lantern is an iconic Halloween symbol, but personally, I’m only interested in making one if somebody else scrapes the guts for me.
 Sorry, not sorry.

 Want more stories perfect for Halloween?
 Try these 7 creepy fairy tales.